dps923/winter2020/topics/how-to-nav-detail.md

 First, make sure that your table view shows one or more items.
 If it does not do that yet, then [complete this task](how-to-new-app-tvc#test-your-progress) before continuing.

 Then, build-and-run.
-Tapping (clicking) on the &#9432; (which is the detail accessory) should navigate to your new detail view.
+Tapping (clicking) on the &#9432; (which is the detail accessory) should navigate modally (the new controller slides up from the bottom) to your new detail view.

 <br>